RoadOxe/Roadoxe/README.md

   pnpm format
   ```

 - **Commit Messages**: The project enforces a commit message format using commitlint.
-Commit messages should follow the format: `<verb in imperative mood>: <what was done>`.
-Allowed verbs in imperative mood include `feat`, `fix`, `bump`, `chore`, `refactor`, `reformat`, `optimise`, `document`, `merge`.
+Commit messages should follow the
+  format: `<verb in imperative mood>: <what was done>`.
+Allowed verbs in imperative mood include `feat`, `fix`, `bump`
+  , `chore`, `refactor`, `reformat`, `optimise`, `document`, `merge`.
 Example: `feat: add login button`.

 - **Git Hooks**: Husky is used to set up Git hooks for pre-commit and pre-push actions.
-These hooks ensure that the code is properly formatted, linted, and follows the commit message conventions before committing or pushing to the repository.
+These hooks ensure that the code
+  is properly formatted, linted, and follows the commit message conventions before committing or pushing to the

-## Coding Conventions

-To ensure consistency and maintainable code, we follow the coding conventions outlined below:
+  repository.
   ...

 For detailed coding conventions, please refer to the [CODING_CONVENTIONS.md](CODING_CONVENTIONS.md) file.